MinaTehseen/project-django/README.md

 # Project Setup Instructions

+## Prerequisites
+Before setting up the project, ensure you have the following installed on your system:
+- python (version 3.x)
+- pip

 ## Create a Virtual Environment
 Create a virtual environment to isolate the project dependencies.
 Run the following command in the root folder of the project: